 English Obsession with the Weather

-So by my age you would think that I should be getting used to this by now.
-Well I am not.
-In line with so many other English people I seem to be obsessed with our weather.
+However although I know all of the above I am in line with so many other English people and seem to be obsessed with our peculiar weather.

 Of course these memories are fairly accurate but it is the frequency of their occurrence which I doubt.